ridmaur/TL13/alexa/README.md

 We first need to figure out what will be our Amazon skill id.
 To do this:
 * Login to your [Amazon Developer console](https://developer.amazon.com/alexa?).
 * Hover over **Your Alexa Consoles**, and then select **Skills**.
 If you don't see *Your Alexa Consoles*, click on **Developer Console** and then on **Alexa Skills Kit**.
 * In the list of skills, find the **Adobe Summit Lab Seat XX** skill that belongs to your seat.
-Copy the skill id, by clicking on the copy icon left from the id underneath your skill.
+Show the skill id, by clicking **View Skill ID** underneath your skill.
+This will open a pop up that reveals your skill id.
+Copy that skill id.

 ### Modify Action
 We need to edit our code for the action.
 Make sure you are in the *alexa* directory, and then modify line 189 in *index.js*, so it is updated with your Adobe Summit Lab Seat XX skill id.
 For example: